AbstractThinker0/tadabor-desktop/README.md

-# Tadabor-desktop: Quran desktop App based on the web App: [tadabor.surge.sh](http://tadabor.surge.sh/)
+# Tadabor-desktop: Quran desktop App

 This project is an App that allows you to browse through the Quran and write your notes/reflections below the verses, everything will be saved in the application.

+# For a web version check [github.com/EnlightenCode/tadabor](https://github.com/EnlightenCode/tadabor)

 ## Table of contents